material-components/material-components-web/docs/getting-started.md

 ### Step 4: TypeScript setup

 Now we need to setup TypeScript through your `tsconfig.json` file.
 The easiest way is to use the `TypeScript CLI` known as `tsc`.
-If you install it globally found in the [Step 3](#step-3-installing-javascript-packages), you can run the follow:
+If you install it globally found in the [Step 3](#step-3-installing-javascript-packages), you can run the following:

 ```
 tsc --init